Solar Battery Prices: Are Home Batteries Finally Worth It?

 0% Finance

 Be careful of 0% finance.
 The name implies that it is a cheap or even no-cost loan.
 That is mostly not true.
-In my opinion, most 0% finance mobs are full of crap because that ‘0% loan’ is only possible by charging the solar retailer a huge premium – typically 25%.
+In our opinion, most 0% finance mobs are full of crap because that ‘0% loan’ is only possible by charging the solar retailer a huge premium – typically 25%.
 That means a $10,000 battery could have $2,500 of ‘merchant fees’ on top.
 The finance vendors claim they don’t add to your price, but I hope you can see that for what it is.

 Learn more about how Buy Now, Pay Later works, and why new regulations aim to protect solar buyers from getting stung.